 SERVICE AGREEMENT

-The following sets forth the terms and conditions of this Agreement between Enron North America Corp. (“Enron”) and H. Mitchell Harper (Mr. Harper) entered into as of the 21st day of May 2001 (the “Effective Date”).
+The following sets forth the terms and conditions of this Agreement between Enron North America Corp. (“Enron”) and H. Mitchell Harper (Mr. Harper) entered into as of the ____ day of _______ 2001 (the “Effective Date”).

 Services.
 During the Term of the Agreement, as defined below, Mr. Harper shall provide technical analyses of various markets to Enron (the “Services”).
 Examples of markets are: Treasury Bonds, Japanese Yen, Eurocurrency, S&P 500, Nasdaq, Nikkei, Crude Oil, Natural Gas, Coffee, Cocoa and Sugar.
 The information reported will be in the form of verbal commentary and written updates to designated Enron personnel.